10 things to do in Fuerteventura

 6. Discover the secrets of the night sky

-There are guided walks, astronomy and night photography courses, or my favourite – the Thursday night stargazing evening with dinner, which costs €77 for adults, and €54 for under 12s.
+There are guided walks, astronomy and night photography courses, or for a night to remember, combine stargazing with traditional Canarian delicacies on a gastronomy experience.
+Tickets start from €97 for adults.
 Do bring warm clothes and comfy shoes, however, as this is an outdoor activity and temperatures can fall significantly at night.

 7. Get a look at lively lemurs, gorgeous giraffes and other furry friends